These are the best Persian learning resources to learn Persian online for free (or at most, for a small fee).

 - Pimsleur Persian: This is an introductory course at best.
 It’s so expensive, I wouldn’t pay for it.
 I’d much prefer Glossika as mentioned above.

-I speak Farsi.
+I speak Persian.
 It’s my mother tongue.
 Despite this, it’s not my most fluent language (that’s English).
 So I’ve hard to use these resources to improve it.

 I’ve also studied seven languages (bringing me to nine at time of writing).
 The total number isn’t important; it’s the journey that I love and want to share with others.